 - You can track traffic with Google Analytics or any other 3rd party tracking platform

-There's a tremendous online community of service providers that can help you with WordPress issues, it's easy to find help and even get some free help through WordPress.org community forum.
+There's a tremendous online community of service providers that can help you with WordPress issues, it's easy to find help and even get some free help through the WordPress.org community forum.
 We offer free WordPress support on Twitter, you can tweet or DM us @wpmedic.

 You can also find tutorials, guides, and videos about everything related to WordPress.
 You simply need to Google it.
 That's the beauty of WordPress being the #1 website platform on the web.
 A good hosting provider can also provide additional WordPress support as needed.